vantage6/vantage6-workshop/episodes/chapter3.md

 First, let's take a look at one of the federated algorithms -available on the vantage6's community store- that will be used in this episode: [a federated average](https://github.com/IKNL/v6-average-py/blob/master/v6-average-py/__init__.py).
 Based on the code and its comments:

 - What is the difference between the 'central_average' and the 'partial_average' functions?
-- What would happen if this algorithm is executed within a collaboration that has one of its nodes 'offline'?
+- What would happen if this analysis is started in a collaboration that has one of its nodes 'offline'?

 ::::::::::::::::::::::::::::::::::::::::::::::::